timhtheos/nginx-dynamic-server-block/README.md

 I read others' work, and by reading others work, I learn from them.

 I wrote this for my own satisfaction and need.
-I always end up writing server block(s) in nginx, and because I am lazy, I just spent some time making it dynamic.
+I always end up writing server block(s) in nginx.
+I always thought of spending some time making it dynamic.

+Hence, this.

 Server blocks are Apache's virtual host' counterpart.

-Note that I have read
+Note that I have taken
 [If Is Evil](https://www.nginx.com/resources/wiki/start/topics/depth/ifisevil/).
+into account.

 ## Why is there a need for a dynamic server blocks?

-Simple.
 Here are the things I don't want to do, every time I add a new website into the server.

 1. I don't want to duplicate a server block file and rename it to a new website.
 2. I don't want to edit the said copied file and change variables there, such as